 As with all Lensbaby lenses, the Sol is a manual focus lens.
-Lensbaby lenses do not connect electronically with your camera, so lens information and aperture will not be recorded in your EXIF data.
+Therefore, Lensbaby lenses do not connect electronically with your camera.
+Moreover, the lens information and aperture will not be recorded in your EXIF data.
 Depending on your camera brand, you will either need to shoot in aperture priority mode or manual mode.
-In some camera models you may need to go into your menu to set the camera to shoot without a lens.
+Similarly, in some camera models you may need to go into your menu to set the camera to shoot without a lens.

 So, why do I love these lenses and how does it help give a creative boost to my work?
 First, I have to admit that I was a bit skeptical the first time I took my Sol 45mm out for a test run.
 I was not sure I would like working with a fixed aperture lens.
 The Sol lenses can only be used at f/3.5.
 As a macro and flower photographer, aperture is very important to my work.
 I am constantly experimenting with aperture to create my vision of a botanical subject.
 I rarely shoot in one aperture, but choose to shoot in a range to ensure I come home with choices and a successful interpretation of my subject.
 Limiting myself to one aperture seemed a little unnerving to me.